msundukova/developing_collaborative_document/2021-03-10-attendees.md

 *Name/one thing you loved about this session or one thing you want to know more about GitHub*

-1. Yo - I love 🌹 watching people learn how to use github!
+1.
 2.
-3.
-4.
+3.Mayya - i want to learn to make my webpage using github/gitpages - they look so cool 4.
 5.
 6.